 The individual's involvement in the process of sharing information should be fully considered and their wishes and feelings taken into account.
-Where possible, consent should be obtained from the adult individual before sharing personal information with third parties.
+Where possible, consent should be obtained from the individual before sharing personal information with third parties.
 However, where this is not given, or it is neither possible nor desirable to obtain consent, information will be shared as the safety and welfare of the individual and others is the over-riding priority.

-Trustees, employees, contractors, Active Affiliates or other volunteers have a duty and a professional responsibility to share relevant information about the protection of children, young people and adults at risk in line with local safeguarding procedures (further information at www.kingston.gov.uk).
-Where the matter is witnessed in the course of duties or on site at an office base, reporting will be in line with Healthwatch Kingston reporting procedures.
+Trustees, staff and volunteers have a duty and a professional responsibility to share relevant information about the protection of children, young people and adults at risk in line with local safeguarding procedures (further information at www.kingston.gov.uk).
+Where the matter is witnessed in the course of duties or on site at the office base, reporting will be in line with HWK reporting procedures.